Sourcey Sourcey · open-source documentation engine

 The whole product story.

 Docs straight from the source.
-Specs, code, rich guides, changelog, roadmap, examples, and agent-readable context from your project, presented as a best-in-class static HTML docs site.
+Specs, code, rich guides, changelog, roadmap, examples, and portable context files from your project, rendered as static HTML you own.
 Yours and completely free.

 Live demo →